Restaurant Operations

 Plowhorses: improve the margin

 Bundle with high-margin add-ons.
 Plowhorses bring people in.
-Pair them with a $3 side salad that costs $0.60 to make, or a $4 house lemonade at $0.40 cost.
-You capture margin on the extras without touching the dish people love.
+Pair the slice with a fountain soda at $2.50 that costs you $0.35, or run a two-slice-and-a-drink lunch combo.
+You capture margin on the add-on without touching the item people come in for.

 Puzzles: make them visible

-Truffle mac & cheese and lamb chops earn good margin but aren’t selling.
-Before you blame the dish, check if anyone even sees them.
+The Works and the buffalo chicken pie earn the best margins on the menu but aren't selling.
+Before you blame the pie, check if anyone even sees it.

 • Move them to a better position on the menu.
 Items in the first and last position of a section get ordered more.